FriendsOfEpub/eBookPerfChecklist/README.md

 It is part of the Blitz Project.

-Currentyly v.0.2 (buggy bungalow) and available [here](https://friendsofepub.github.io/eBookPerfChecklist/).
+Currently v.0.22 (buggy bungalow) and available [on this page](https://friendsofepub.github.io/eBookPerfChecklist/).